-If your bank can't provide or assist you with finding the correct verification amounts you will have to wait 5 days to use the Community Market.
+If your bank can't provide or assist you with finding the correct verification amounts you will have to wait three days to use the Community Market.
 Steam Support cannot assist with verifying the funds or provide you with the verification amounts.

 Once my credit card has been successfully verified through the verification tool, will I ever trigger this restriction again?

 Once you have successfully verified your credit card through our tool you will never trigger this restriction on your account again unless you use a new unverified payment method or PayPal account to fund your Steam Wallet.